zaebalsya1/py-herbivores-and-carnivores/checklist.md

 ## Clean Code

-1. No need to add comments if the code is clear and self-explanatory
+1. There’s no need to add comments if the code is clear and self-explanatory.